houdiniproject/houdini/docs/getting_started.md

 change to the JavaScript code you should see Webpack immediately rebuild the assets and perform a full page reload.

+In development, it's **important** to access the Houdini at `http://localhost:5000`, rather than the `http://127.0.0.1:5000` that Rails suggests in the console.
+This ensures that the hard-coded callbacks in the JavaScript code will work, such as during donation payment.

 It's worth noting that the in-process build, the one-off `bin/webpack` build and `bin/webpack-dev-server` build all set `NODE_ENV=development` which skips some optimisation steps.
 The `bin/rake assets:precompile` task sets